osism/osism.github.io/docs/guides/operations-guide/rookify.md

     Ensure that you use the correct `data.pickle` file.
 If you used the pickle file for other setups previously, be sure to delete it.
 :::

 Rookify's `execution-mode` allows you to run the migration.
-This a point of no (easy) return.
+This is a point of no (easy) return.
 Be sure to check all your configurations.
 Run `--migrate` or `-m` to execute the migration process.

 ### --help